TalMizrahii/AP1Project/README.md

 * The vectors must be equally sized.
 * No special characters allowed.

+For example, (0, -1.1, 2) and (1, 2, 3) is a valid input, but (a, 3, 4) and (1., .1, 5, 3) is not (not equally sized and contain illegal characters).

+Additionally, two out of the five distance function uses the Minkowski distance, because:
+* taxicabDistance = minkowskiDistance(P = 1)
+* euclideanDistance = minkowskiDistance(P = 2)

+The Distances class contains all calculations regard to the algorithms, in addition to the print function, which presents the result of each calculation according to the order specified above.

 ## Dependencies

 * The program tested for linux machines.